-The statement is a response to Zane Lowe’s comment in regards to the intensity their hour-long meeting of the minds produced.
-In a sense, it’s true, too.
+The statement is in response to Zane Lowe’s comment in regards to the intensity their hour-long meeting of the minds produced.
 A few days ago, I noted in one of our daily e-mail threads that Kanye’s passion and conviction in interviews was arguably the closest representation to Tupac.
 Ever.

-The mini-series also instantly conjured memories of an interview Afeni’s pride and joy once gave in 1993.
+The mini-series conjured memories of an interview Afeni’s pride and joy once gave in 1993.
 Tupac appeared as guest on Black Watch, and unlike Kanye’s Q&A with Lowe, the interviewer nearly derailed what eventually became one of the most unique on-camera moments of Pac’s life.
 Calling the questions lackluster is too much of a compliment.
-Throughout the clip, Pac and Richie Rich become so annoyed to the point they began cracking jokes almost leaving the guy in tears (maybe not tears, but he was by far the most uncomfortable person in the room).
+Throughout the clip, Pac and Richie Rich become so annoyed to the point they began cracking jokes almost leaving the the unnamed interviewer in tears (perhaps not tears, but he was by far the most uncomfortable person in the room).

 Where the lack of worthwhile questions could be seen as a negative, the platform for Tupac to launch into a series of impassioned tirades was readily available.
-Pac – in classic Pac fashion – was animated as he ate pizza, smoked blunts and launched into profanity-filled soliloquies about the forces who attempted to silence his music, his fight with the Hughes Brothers on the set of Spice 1′s “Trigga Gots No Heart,” Poetic Justice, dealing with “bitches,” staying true to “the game” he learned in Oakland, vowing to never change despite the money, fame and success to go along with a boatload of other topics.
+Pac – in classic Pac fashion – was animated as he ate pizza, smoked blunts and launched into profanity-filled soliloquies about the forces who attempted to silence his music, his fight with the Hughes Brothers on the set of Spice 1′s “Trigga Gots No Heart,” Poetic Justice, dealing with “bitches,” staying true to “the game” he learned in Oakland andvowing to never change despite the money, fame and rapidly-evolving success.

 The most glaring differences between Pac’s interview in ’93 and Kanye’s in ’13 are obviously the topics addressed and where both were in their respective careers.
-Pac’s solo trek was still gaining notoriety thanks in part to a massively successful sophomore album, Strictly 4 My N.I.G.G.A.Z., and movie co-starring Janet Jackson.
+Pac’s solo trek was continuing to gain notoriety thanks in part to a massively successful sophomore album, Strictly 4 My N.I.G.G.A.Z., and movie co-starring Janet Jackson.
 Yet and still, for many, Pac never amounted to more than a loud-mouthed 21-year-old thug who got off on boisterous antics and criminal activity.

 For Kanye, 36-years-old, his musical accomplishments nearly a decade following his debut College Dropout leave him as one of music’s greatest living legends.
 And somehow, his moments speaking in front of a camera remain as culturally relevant as the music.